GerHobbelt/cef-wiki/BranchesAndBuilding.md

 ## Legacy Release Branches (Unsupported)

 Legacy CEF builds are available from the [Spotify automated builder](http://opensource.spotify.com/cefbuilds/index.html) back to 2704 branch.
 Building legacy branches is not supported.
 If you choose to build a legacy branch you will need to solve any build errors on your own.

+  * Newer legacy branches (within the past year) can often be built using the same tooling as current branches.
+You will need to (a) manually download depot_tools, (b) sync depot_tools to a revision that existed at the time of the branch, and (c) set the `DEPOT_TOOLS_UPDATE=0` environment variable to keep it from updating automatically.
-Newer legacy branches (within the last few months) can often be built using the same tooling as current branches.
-Older legacy branches can potentially be built by downloading a CEF source archive at the desired branch from [here](https://bitbucket.org/chromiumembedded/cef/downloads?tab=branches) and a Chromium source archive at the associated/required version from [here](https://gsdview.appspot.com/chromium-browser-official/), and then combining them to create the required directory structure.
+  * Older legacy branches can potentially be built by downloading a CEF source archive at the desired branch from [here](https://bitbucket.org/chromiumembedded/cef/downloads?tab=branches) and a Chromium source archive at the associated/required version from [here](https://gsdview.appspot.com/chromium-browser-official/), and then combining them to create the required directory structure.

 | Branch Date | Release Branch | Chromium Version | CEF1 | CEF3 | Windows Build Requirements | macOS Build Requirements | Linux Build Requirements |
 |:------------|:---------------|:-----------------|:-----|:-----|:---------------------------|:----------------------------|:-------------------------|